Arjgorithmic/termuXXhackZ/README.md

 **Termuxxhackz is a complete tool for *Termux* (android) .
 I tried hard to make this tool feel like GUI please support me if you like this tool
-Usimg this tool will help you to Pentest and do hacking .
+Using this tool will help you to Pentest and do hacking .
 This tool is completely safe and legal to use**
 Happy hacking :)<br><br><br>
 <img src="1.jpg"><br><br><br>